-Financial assets are not reclassified after initial recognition, unless the Company changes its business model to one of managing financial assets, in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in business model.
+Financial assets are not reclassified subsequent to initial recognition, unless the Company changes its business model to manage, in which case all financial assets affected are reclassified on the first day of the first reporting period subsequent to the change in business model.

-A financial asset must be measured at amortized cost if it meets the following two conditions and is not measured at fair value through profit and loss:
+A financial asset is measured at amortized cost if it meets the following two conditions and is not measured at fair value through profit and loss:

-- the financial asset is maintained within a business model whose objective is to hold the financial assets to obtain contractual cash flows; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal outstanding.
+- the financial asset is maintained within a business model whose objective is to hold the financial assets to obtain contractual cash flows; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.